-Like the build quality section, the comfort of the DT Pro Rower was said to be excellent with only minor issues.
+Like the build quality section, the comfort of the DT Pro Rower is said to be excellent with only minor issues.

-The pivoting footplates allowed a user to row naturally without any discomfort although the straps could be stronger.
+The footplates allow users to row naturally without any discomfort, although the velcro straps could be stronger.

 Overall, there were not many complaints about the comfort of the Stamina 35-1485 and most users were satisfied.